 The tragic 2007 fire at the Deutsche Bank Building in New York City exposed safety lapses and communication breakdowns at various levels.
-It prompted renewed emphasis on “safety first”, and a major overhaul of the demolition and abatement processes in the City.
+It prompted renewed emphasis on “safety first”, and a major overhaul of demolition and abatement processes in the City.

 The Deutsche Bank Fire